My name is Dr. Mike Stewart and I am a Chiropractor at Active Back to Health.

 I am supposed to be sleeping but I am pinning.
 I can’t stop myself.
 Sometimes I look at my pins the next day and wonder ‘what was I thinking?
 I hate that”.
 That’s how I know this is addictive, I am pinning in my sleep.

 I have read a million times (OK several) how that blue light inhibits true sleep.
 I also know about over stimulating your mind just before your appointed bedtime.
-However, I absolutely do not sleep with it touching my skin, arm, stomach, leg and I will definitely not put it under my pillow as I am terrified that the radiation or whatever will cause cancer or worse still, it will wipe my brain clean of any and all information.
+However, I do not sleep with it touching my skin, arm, stomach, leg and I will definitely not put it under my pillow as I am terrified that the radiation or whatever will cause cancer or worse still, it will wipe my brain clean of any and all information.

 I could argue that keeping my iPhone on the nightstand is prudent.
 If I heard a burglar in the house I could call 911.
 No more cutting the phone lines like the criminals in the old days used to do.
 Not to mention there is a flashlight on my phone and a Police alarm and a camera so I could take a picture of the intruder just before they smother me with my pillow.